-The distribution of sample among selected blocks are shown in Table 3.1.
-Among 500 sample farmers surveyed in RTT, it was observed that 96.40 percent of farmers were seed beneficiary (SBF) i.e., who received the improved groundnut seeds identified through the FPVS trials conducted in previous year.
-While, remaining 18 farmers were non beneficiary (NBF) of improved groundnut seed

-When compared to three sample districts, trials farmers from Namakkal benefited highly (55.2 per cent sample farms), followed by Erode 25.6 per cent and Thiruvannamalai has constituted 19.2 per cent sample farms in the RTT study.
+The distribution of sample among selected blocks are shown in Table 3.6.
+Among 500 sample farmers surveyed in RTT, it was observed that 96.4% of farmers were seed beneficiary (SBF) i.e., who received the improved groundnut seeds identified through the FPVS trials conducted in previous year.
+While, remaining 18 farmers were non beneficiary (NBF) of improved groundnut seed varieties were selected as control farmers from the baseline survey who contacted in the RTT survey from same village for comparison.
+When compared to three sample districts, trials farmers from Namakkal benefited highly (55.2 per cent sample farms), followed by Erode (25.6 per cent) and Thiruvannamalai (19.2 per cent) in the RTT study.
 The NBF were 10 per cent of its total sample farm in Tiruvannamalai and only 3.9 per cent in Erode.
 While, all the sample in Namakkal were benefited by this project.
 The sample farmers were evenly distributed in all the block.